THE LONGEST DAY

 1) What is The Longest Day?

-The Longest Day is a sunrise-to-sunset relay event to raise funds to fuel the care, support and research efforts of the Alzheimer’s Association.
-Held on June 21, 2013, the longest day of the year, this event challenges participants to push their limits and complete approximately 16 hours of a consecutive activity – such as playing bridge.
-Its one day to honor the passion, dedication and strength displayed by people with Alzheimer’s and their caregivers every day.
+The Longest Day is an event sponsored by the Alzheimer’s Association to raise funds for their care, support and research efforts.
+Held on June 21, 2014, the longest day of the year, this event challenges participants to push themselves to complete approximately 16 hours of a consecutive activity – such as playing bridge.
+It’s one day to honor the strength and courage displayed by people with Alzheimer’s and their caregivers.

 2) When is The Longest Day?